ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 * Decide whether you might want to make your data temporarily inaccessible by [removing service authorization](#instance-byok-inaccessible-data).
 * Review the [Activity Tracker](#byok-key-rotation-activity-tracker-events) to verify events as you manage the lifecycle of your keys.

+Deleting, disabling, and restoring root keys are features not supported in the File Storage for VPC Limited Availability release.
+{: note}

-### Viewing root key registrations
+### View root key registrations
 {: #byok-root-key-registration}

-Block storage volumes, snapshots, and custom images that are encrypted with your key are registered against the root key in the key management service (Key Protect or HPCS).
+Block storage volumes, snapshots, file shares, and custom images that are encrypted with your key are registered against the root key in the key management service (Key Protect or HPCS).
 Registration lets you map your resources to their associated encryption keys.
 You can quickly see which resources are protected by a root key.
 You can also access the risk involved in disabling or deleting a key by viewing which keys are actively protecting data.

 For more information, see:

 * Key Protect - [Viewing associations between root keys and encrypted IBM Cloud resources](/docs/key-protect?topic=key-protect-view-protected-resources)
 * HPCS - [Viewing associations between root keys and encrypted IBM Cloud resources](/docs/hs-crypto?topic=hs-crypto-view-protected-resources)

-### Verifying root key rotation by using the UI
+### Verify root key rotation by using the UI
 {: #byok-root-key-verify-rotation}
+{: ui}

-When you create a customer-managed encryption volume, snapshot, or custom image, your root key is automatically registered in the KMS instance.
+When you create a customer-managed encryption volume, snapshot, file share, or custom image, your root key is automatically registered in the KMS instance.
 You can view this information to verify the key has been rotated by using the UI.
 The following procedure shows how  to verify key rotation for a block storage volume, but steps are similar for other resources.

 1. From the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage volumes** and click on the name of a volume to see its details.
-1. For Encryption, you'll see the name of the KMS and **customer-managed**, for example _Key Protect - Customer-managed_.
+2. For Encryption, you'll see the name of the KMS and **customer-managed**, for example _Key Protect - Customer-managed_.
-1. In the Encryption Instance field, click the link of the KMS instance you provisioned for the root key protecting this volume.
+3. In the Encryption Instance field, click the link of the KMS instance you provisioned for the root key protecting this volume.
 Information about that KMS instance shows, which includes the name and ID of the root key.

   If you created your KMS instance using a private endpoint, these instances and associated root keys do not appear in the UI.
 Use the Key Protect or HPCS CLI or API to verify key rotation instead.
   {: note}

-1. Click  **Associated Resources**.
+4. Click  **Associated Resources**.
 You'll see the following information for the root key in the KMS instance:
   * Key Name
   * Key ID
   * Cloud Resource Name (CRN) of the associated resource (i.e., volume, snapshot, or custom image).
 If you have more than one resource using this root key, they appear in the list.
-1. In the Details column, click the arrow to expand the information.
+5. In the Details column, click the arrow to expand the information.
 You'll see:
   * Description of the resource, if you provided one.
   * Key version ID
   * Key version date
   * Retention policy

 After you [rotate the key](/docs/vpc?topic=vpc-vpc-key-rotation), the version ID field and key version date change, indicating the key has been rotated.
 The rotated key retains its original name and ID in the list of KMS instances.